fabiojavamarcos/Classifier-POC/README.md

 # Classifier-POC

-V9 Classifier updated to save the data_classifier dadtaframe to feed the POC (Demo GiveMeLabeledIssues) with the dataset to train.
+V9 Classifier updated to save the data_classifier dataframe to feed the POC (Demo GiveMeLabeledIssues) with the dataset to train TFIDF.